YifeiWang1/Github-Pages-Example/_posts/2020-09-18-Biography.md

 description:
 ---
 <br>
-I was born in Hefei, Anhui, China, August 27, 1996.
-I am currently a junior undergraduate student majoring in Electronics and Electrical Engineering at the University of Electronic Science and Technology of China.
-As an undergraduate student, I have done research in several fields including high-efficiency RF power amplifiers, microwave filters, theory of graphene and its applications in electronic devices in order to find where my interest locates.
-My research goal in future is to resolve more challenging problems both in THz, RF, and power electronics circuits and systems from interdisciplinary perspective.
+I was born in Changchun, Jilin, China, June 12, 1998.
+Majoring in finance and minoring in management, I got my bachelor's degree in economics(Finance) in 2020.07 from Southwestern University of Finance and Economics.
+During my undergraduate period, I have done research in several fields including system dynamics, asset pricing, machine leaning, algorithm, and econometrics to find out where my interest locates.
+My research goal in the future is to resolve more challenging problems from an interdisciplinary perspective.